christiantmark/Mardi-Gras-Masks-AR/README.md

 A Mardi Gras Masquerade using FaceAR and echo3D!
 Which Mardi Gras mask will you get?

+# Register
+Don't have an API key?
+Make sure to register for FREE at [echo3D](https://www.echo3d.co/).

 # How to Use:
 User shuffles between 3 masks by clicking the screen.
 Underneath the camera canvas is a reset button that will reset to the first mask.